Aylur/gnim/docs/tutorial/gnim.md

 were to be cleaned up the nested scope would also be cleaned up as a result.

-Gnim manages scopes for you, the only scope you need to take care of is the root, which is usually tied to a window.
+Gnim manages scopes for you, the only scope you need to take care of is the root, which is usually tied to a window or the application.

 ```ts
 import { createRoot } from "gnim"